Water for home patients

 - Goodwill, over-the-back-fence, sharing for neighbour use.

-As regards neighbor-sharing, while reassurance may be required to confirm the quality of shared water, once it is understood that RW is ‘pre-patient water’ and not ‘used dialysate’, uncertainty commonly disappears.
+- Regarding neighbour-sharing, reassurance may be required to confirm the quality of shared water but, once it is understood that reject water is ‘pre-patient water’ and not ‘used effluent dialysate’, fear is commonly allayed.

-Remember, while outmoded regulation still prevents a recommendation that the RO RW is fit for human consumption, it does meet all EPA and WHO standards for potable (drinkable) water for human use.
+NB: While outmoded regulation still prevents a recommendation that the RO reject water is fit for human consumption, it does meet all EPA and WHO standards for potable (drinkable) water for human use.
+Remember, this is NOT effluent dialysate!

 RW re-cycling through the RO – ‘continuous looping’